 Complete this statement ONLY if any of the individuals who will be demonstrating the procedure on camera will not be delivering an Introductory Interview Statement.

-: Demonstrating the procedure will be , a from my laboratory.
+Jihye Bae: Demonstrating the procedure will be David Powell, an Associate Professor, Heidi Turpin and Saghi Tasori Partovi, Registered Neurodiagnostic Technicians, and Rachel Ward-Mitchell, an Epilepsy Program Coordinator from the Department of Neuroscience.

 INTERVIEW: Author saying the above.

 The named demonstrator(s) looks up from workbench or desk or microscope and acknowledges the camera.
+(Jihye & David at MRISC; Heidi, Saghi, and Rachel at EMU)

 Videographer: Obtain headshots for all authors.